hamzon55/ReactNative/README.md

 ## Helper

-If you can't see the map on the two platforms you should run these commands:
+Before launching the app you should install the following components :

 - React-native-maps

 ```
-react-native unlink react-native-maps
+npm install react-native-maps --save
 react-native link react-native-maps
 ```